Boston University’s Most Notable Alumni

 16. Warren Alpert

-Warren Alpert served in military intelligence in WWII and received a Purple Heart for his service.
-He graduated in 1942 and later went on to launch his own chain of gas stations called Xtra Marts.
+Warren Alpert served in military intelligence during WWII and received a Purple Heart.
+He graduated in 1942 and later launched his own chain of gas stations, Xtra Marts.

 17. Fran Perlmutter